cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 = Configuration =

-YITH WooCommerce Catalog Mode will add a new tab called "Catalog Mode" inside the YIT Plugins menu item.
+YITH WooCommerce Catalog Mode will add a new tab called "Catalog Mode" inside the YITH menu item.
 There you are able to configure all plugin settings.

 == Frequently Asked Questions ==